 1000 Wild Wing Blvd, Conway, South Carolina 29526

-Not Far From Myrtle Beach, Wild Wing Plantation is an All Ages Community with Attractive Single Family Homes, Golf Courses, Lakes, an Owners Club and More
+Not Far From Myrtle Beach, Secluded Wild Wing Plantation Has Attractive Single Family Homes, Golf Courses, Lakes, an Owners' Club and Markets to Baby Boomers

 Conway, one of the oldest town's on South Carolina's Maccamaw River, has a revitalized river walk and marina.
 Its Coastal Carolina University hosts an Osher Lifelong Learning Center and the Rebecca Randall Bryan Art Gallery.
 Myrtle Beach, a 60-mile stretch of beaches, boasts an international air show and a bounty of shopping and dining venues.

 Conway Medical Center is accredited by the Joint Commission.

 The climate is hot and humid in the summer and mild in the winter.
 The average January high is 56 degrees, and the average July high is 88 degrees.
 On average, the area receives 52 inches of rain per year.

 Francisco de Gordillo explored the present-day South Carolina coast during 1521 but was unable to establish a town.
 The French also failed to colonize in 1562.
 The English settled here in 1670, but they moved on to Charleston when the conditions worsened.
 The two Carolinas split officially in 1729.
 The state was the first to leave the Union during the Civil War.